oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-domain.md

 1. Select a user name and password, following the required rules for password creation (at least 8 alphanumeric characters with at least one number or special character).

-1. Create a Kubernetes Secret for the WebLogic domain administrator credentials containing the `username` and `password` for the domain.
-For example, if the user-name is `weblogic` and password is `welcome1`, then run the following command:
+1. Create a Kubernetes Secret for the WebLogic domain administrator credentials containing the `user name` and `password` for the domain.
+For example, if the `user name` is `weblogic` and `password` is `welcome1`, then run the following command:

     ```shell
     $ kubectl create secret generic sample-domain1-weblogic-credentials \
       --from-literal=username=weblogic --from-literal=password=welcome1 \
       -n sample-domain1-ns
     ```

+   If you selected a different user name and password, then replace `weblogic` and `welcome1` with your user name and password.

 1. Create a domain runtime encryption secret using the following command: